Writing

 If you've been disappointed before.

 Knowing the distinction matters before you decide acupuncture isn't for you.
 A different style of the same medicine may behave very differently in your body.
-You can read more about how I practice on the acupuncture page, and if you're carrying something specific, the chronic pain and anxiety and depression pages go deeper.
+You can read more about how I practice on the acupuncture page, and if you're carrying something specific, the chronic pain, anxiety, and depression pages go deeper.